StepanA/ShiftsChallenge/README.md

 # ShiftsChallenge
 Second place ShiftsChallenge Weather track solution
 Data, metrics and other information about challenge can be found here https://research.yandex.com/shifts/weather
+Solution description can be found here https://github.com/StepanA/ShiftsChallenge/blob/main/report/Shifts%20ChallengeWeather%20Prediction.pdf

 ## Reproduce the solution
 To reproduce the result, follow these steps: